legtvar/kafe/Docs/manual/perms.md

 **Parents**

 Direct parent entities whose permissions affect the described entity.
-Is important when the entity is reparented.
+It is important when the entity is reparented.

 **Grantors**

 All transitive parent entities whose permissions affect the described entity.
 For example, if this entity is a project, _Grantors_ are the parent project group, the organization, and `system`.
-Is important when propagating changes from parents to all of their descendants.
+It is important when propagating changes from parents to all of their descendants.

 ## `EntityPermissionEventProjection`